People, Personality & Disorder in Mental Health Care

 Learning Beyond Registration

-15 credits at level 6 (degree level)
+15 credits at level 6 (degree level) or level 7

 This course seeks to introduce students to a framework that can enhance existing attitude, knowledge and skills and be safely applied to everyday encounters with service users who have pervasive and persistent difficulties around managing their relationship with themselves and their social environment.

 The core curriculum includes:

 - What is personality and how can it be disordered?

 - The personal socio-cultural and ideological context of personality disorder